 If you have the Dragon Quest Blue Slime controller for PS2 by Hori, released in conjunction with Dragon Quest VIII in 2004, you may have noticed that after 13 years of collecting dust on your shelf, it’s become disgusting.
 Maybe it’s got a gross, sticky film on it?
 This is actually pretty common with PVC items such as action figures and other toys, and my DQ Slime controller was susceptible to it as well.
 So, I’m here to tell you how to clean it up and make it, you know, not totally revolting to touch!

 A warning: Follow this advice at your own risk.
 Neither I, nor my blog, are responsible for any damage you may cause to your controller.

-So if your Slime controller has this sticky film all over it, what you’re experiencing (from what I’ve always heard) may actually be the PVC slowly breaking down.
+So if your Slime controller has this sticky film all over it, what you’re experiencing (from what I’ve always heard) may actually be the rubberized coating, probably made of PVC, slowly breaking down.
 Trying to clean it off with products that you’d think would work…doesn’t work.